AguaClara/String-Digester/Trickling_Filter_report_2.md

 Comment has been corrected
 </div>

+A trickling filter is a biological reactor used in secondary and tertiary wastewater treatment to remove organic matter and nutrients.
+Settled wastewater is spread evenly by the distribution arm across the filter media, which can be rocks, gravel, or plastic media, among other things.
+The filter media is cultured with a productive biofilm which grows on the media and degrades the organic matter and nutrients that come into contact with it as the water trickles through.

+![Trickling Filter](http://4.bp.blogspot.com/-wG5NGChx52c/TfD3bhROrwI/AAAAAAAAAAY/F4WRhidlWSE/s320/img2-25.gif)

+Figure 1: Cross sectional side view of a conventional trickling filter with stone media and a rotating distributor arm.

-Trickling filters were heavily researched in the 1970's and 1980's but this industry witnessed a dramatic decline in literature in the years following.
+Trickling filters were heavily researched in the 1970's and 1980's but the industry witnessed a dramatic decline in literature in the years following.
 The wastewater research switched to more active methods of treatment like activated sludge; however, passive treatments like trickling filters have low energy requirements, if any.
 A driving force behind the investigation of trickling filter research is to find ways that align with the mission of achieving hydraulically-driven systems which will be much more feasible in areas of the world in which capital expenditure is a major barrier for employing this technology.

-![Trickling Filter](http://4.bp.blogspot.com/-wG5NGChx52c/TfD3bhROrwI/AAAAAAAAAAY/F4WRhidlWSE/s320/img2-25.gif)

 Implementation of a non-mechanized trickling filter system such as the one described in the paragraph above, is beneficial a wastewater treatment plant in terms of economic and operational sustainability.
 Eliminating the need of any proprietary, mechanized components opens an opportunity for cost savings and will ultimately extend the usable life for the plant.
 Any mechanical components added to the system present a point of failure.
 By removing these moving parts, the system will be able to operate for longer durations with a less-intensive maintenance schedule.
 This will save money and time in the long run for the plant operations.